scientific-python/spatch/README.md

 to ensure that simply installing a backend will not modify library behavior, in practice it must be the backend author who ensures this.

-Thus, backend authors must review library documentation and when it doubt contact the library authors about acceptable behavior.
+Thus, backend authors must review library documentation and when in doubt contact the library authors about acceptable behavior.